rikurauhala/yesan/documentation/manual.md

 ### Main view

 The main view has three buttons.
 Clicking the `Accounts` button will take you to the Account view and clicking the `Transactions` button will take you to the Transaction view.
+The `Settings` button will display the Settings view that allows user to edit the configuration file of the application.
 Pressing the `Quit` button will ask for confirmation to terminate the program.
 You may also click the `X` symbol in the top right corner if your operating system / window manager supports it.

 ### Account view